-- (ii) Review and update the department's integrated roadside vegetation management plans to maximize carbon sequestration and develop habitat and forage for native pollinators, Monarch butterflies, and honeybees through plantings of native noninvasive flowering plants and grasses on the state highways rights-of-way and at safety rest areas; - 7 (iii) Assess the state highways rights-of-way land areas most 8 suitable for solar development by considering slope, elevation, 9 yegetative cover, and solar radiation; and - 10 (iv) Identify existing highway rights-of-way suitable as 11 designated energy corridors for electric transmission and 12 distribution and other energy infrastructure. - 13 (b) In carrying out the requirements in (a) of this subsection, 14 the department may consult with an organization that uses an advanced 15 rights-of-way solar mapping tool that uses ArcGIS Pro software for 16 faster and more precise analysis of rights-of-way solar using the 17 state's full spatial rights-of-way data sets. - 18 (c) The department must report its findings, recommendations, and 19 status of its updates to the transportation committees of the 20 legislature by January 15, 2025. - (8) To assist the department as it continues to make progress on meeting the requirements of the federal U.S. v.
+- recommendations for updated clean energy and connectivity projects must include renewable energy and electrical transmission and distribution; - (ii) Review and update the department's integrated roadside vegetation management plans to maximize carbon sequestration and develop habitat and forage for native pollinators, Monarch butterflies, and honeybees through plantings of native noninvasive flowering plants and grasses on the state highways rights-of-way and at safety rest areas; - 10 (iii) Assess the state highways rights-of-way land areas most 11 suitable for solar development by considering slope, elevation, 12 vegetative cover, and solar radiation; and - 13 (iv) Identify existing highway rights-of-way suitable as 14 designated energy corridors for electric transmission and 15 distribution and other energy infrastructure. - (b) In carrying out the requirements in (a) of this subsection, the department may consult with an organization that uses an advanced rights-of-way solar mapping tool that uses ArcGIS Pro software for faster and more precise analysis of rights-of-way solar using the state's full spatial rights-of-way data sets. - (c) The department must report its findings, recommendations, and status of its updates to the transportation committees of the legislature by January 15, 2025. - $((\frac{(8)}{(8)}))$ To assist the department as it continues to make progress on meeting the requirements of the federal U.S. v.
 Washington court injunction and to address estimated programmatic cost increases, within the funding provided in this section, the department shall analyze contracting methods, alternative bundling concepts, and other options to manage costs.
-The department shall provide a report outlining recommendations to the governor and transportation committees of the legislature by December 15, 2024. - 29 Sec.
-215. 2023 c 472 s 215 (uncodified) is amended to read as 30 follows: - 31 FOR THE DEPARTMENT OF TRANSPORTATION-PUBLIC-PRIVATE PARTNERSHIPS- - 32 PROGRAM K
+The department shall provide a report outlining recommendations to the governor and transportation committees of the legislature by December 15, 2024. - 32 Sec.
+212. 2024 c 310 s 215 (uncodified) is amended to read as 33 follows: - 34 FOR THE DEPARTMENT OF TRANSPORTATION-PUBLIC-PRIVATE PARTNERSHIPS- - 35 PROGRAM K

-- 33 Motor Vehicle Account-State Appropriation. . . . . . ((\$694,000)) - \$703,000 - 35 Electric Vehicle Account-State Appropriation. . . . . . \$4,746,000 - 36 Multimodal Transportation Account-State - 38 Multimodal Transportation Account-Federal
+- 36 Motor Vehicle Account-State Appropriation. \$703,000 - 37 Electric Vehicle Account-State Appropriation. \$4,746,000 - 38 Multimodal Transportation Account-State

-1 Appropriation
+1 Appropriation \$4,400,000

+2 Multimodal Transportation Account-Federal

+3 Appropriation ((\$25,000,000))

+4 \$14,888,000

-2 Carbon Emissions Reduction Account-State
+5 Carbon Emissions Reduction Account-State

-3 Appropriation
+6 Appropriation ((\$195,025,000))

-4 \$195,025,000
+7 \$40,785,000

-5 TOTAL APPROPRIATION $((\$199,440,000))$
+8 TOTAL APPROPRIATION ((\$229,874,000))

-6 \$229,874,000
+9 \$65,522,000